Jericho0015/Toy-KPI-Dashboard---Mexico-Toy-Sales-/README.md

 ![Dashboard Preview](images/dashboard_preview.png)

 ## 📌 Project Overview
-This project analyzes sales and inventory data for a **fictitious toy store chain in Mexico**.
+This project delivers a **business intelligence dashboard** that analyzes sales and inventory data for a **toy retail chain in Mexico**.
-An **interactive KPI dashboard** was built to track sales performance, profitability, and product trends across store locations.

-The dashboard provides business users with insights into:
+The purpose is to provide **decision-makers** with actionable insights into:
-- Sales growth
+- Revenue growth
-- Product performance
-- Regional sales distribution
 - Profitability trends
+- Best-selling product categories
+- Store performance across different locations

+This helps managers make **data-driven decisions** for sales strategy, inventory planning, and profitability optimization.

 ---